mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 ## Refreshing the access token

 An access token usually is only valid for a short time.
 How long depends on what on the server setting.
 The client receives the date and time when the access token expires.
-Either by parsing the [JWT Token](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Tokens.Jwt.JwtSecurityToken?view=azure-dotnet&viewFallbackFrom=netstandard-2.0), or we get a handy property `AccessTokenExpiration` on the response.
+Either by parsing the ID Token (which is a [JWT Token](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Tokens.Jwt.JwtSecurityToken?view=azure-dotnet&viewFallbackFrom=netstandard-2.0)), or we get a handy property `AccessTokenExpiration` on the response.
 The default with the identity server is 60 minutes.
 This would imply that the user will have to go through the authentication every hour.
 Do you remember a mobile app demanding this of you?
 Probably not.
 And if there were, you would probably be looking for an alternative.
 Luckily there is a way to prevent your user from having to provide the credentials over and over again.
 You can request a refresh token by adding the `offline` scope (this has to be allowed by the server).
 Then you can request a new access token from the server without asking the user for any information:

 ```c#
 OidcClient oidcClient = CreateOidcClient();